raceup-electric/Driverless/connect ES to laptop/README.md

 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```
+2. You have to install ubuntu 20.04 from microsoft store
 3. Now we can adjust the permissions for the private SSH key.
 However, since WSL cannot store metadata for files in windows without the appropriate customization, we must first create a WSL.conf file and configure it accordingly to make this possible
 ```
 wsl vi /mnt/c/windows/system32/drivers/etc/wsl.conf